Mr-Tech-13/Evga-Scraper/README.md

 EVGA-Restock-Alert
 Scans evga product pages for restocks

-**Description**
+**Project Status**
+*MAINTNENCE*
+No new releases for a long period of time, due to the code being almost perfect **Description**

 This uses code from streetmerchant (https://github.com/jef/streetmerchant), and I modified it so that it will track EVGA.